-As a sign of respect for the recipients, organize your information!
+- Organize your information!
+Organizing is a sign of respect for your audience.
 People love numbered lists (“Seven easy steps to…” or “The three things you need to know about…”).
 Deliver your message to them in a neatly-packaged, understandable format.
 Develop your ideas in a linear presentation.
 Organization can be based on time (first, second, etc.), top to bottom, inside to outside, and a number of other different ways.
 Present data so that it makes sense to your audience.

 Use the information compiled during planning and write freely and quickly.
 Writers must realize that writing a document is not a one-time happening.
-It will undergo revisions later, so in the first stages, write everything you want on paper (or screen, in most cases).
+It will undergo revisions later, so in the first stages, write down everything you want first.
 Like planning for a party, it’s always better to have more than less.
 It will be edited later.

 Writing needs to be read by the writer (and others) before it is delivered to the intended audience.
 The same holds true with a speech.
 Read your document, or if it’s a speech, present it (to a small group or recorder, if possible).
 Check for: